 Associate Professor Ashlee Humphreys is a sociologist who examines core topics in consumer behavior and marketing strategy.
 She studies the role of institutions in markets and the influence of language on both consumer judgments of legitimacy and the broader process of legitimation.
 She is the author of Social Media: Enduring Principles (Oxford UP 2016), and her work has been published in the Journal of Marketing, the Journal of Consumer Research, and the Journal of Marketing Research.
 She serves as an Associate Editor for the Journal of Marketing and the Journal of Consumer Research.

-Since her work on legitimacy, Humphreys has applied the institutional theory approach to study sustainability as a cultural discourse and set of institutional practices.
+Following from her work on legitimacy, Humphreys has applied institutional theory to study sustainability as a cultural discourse and set of institutional practices.
 Her research in this area examines the emergence of sustainability from previous forms of environmentalism, the role of media discourse in shaping consumer perceptions of oil spills, and the ways in which sustainability is interpreted differently according to differences in social class.
 She has also applied this work on legitimacy to better understand the role of product form in the legitimation process, and to look at how firms build and maintain status to drive markets.

-In all of this work, she has developed and refined the method of automated content analysis, or using computers to analyze textual data after thorough qualitative analysis, a method she helped introduce to Marketing.
+In all of this work, she has developed and refined the method of automated text analysis, or using computers to analyze textual data, a method she helped introduce to Marketing.